Elijahtab/Elijahtab.github.io/docs/_posts/2023-03-04-AI-Games-Today.markdown

 <img src="/assets/bounds1.png">

-This snippet of code was one of the first, of many, mind-blowing moments as it worked perfectly as soon as I copy-pasted it into my script.
+This snippet of code was one of the first, of many, mind-blowing moments as it worked perfectly as soon as I copy-pasted it into my script file.
 Go try this out yourself.
 You won't get the same answer as me, but I guarantee it will be one that can be implemented in a Unity game.

 While these were relatively widespread game mechanics that could be found in almost all starter Unity games, ChatGPT was able to help me with the not-so general stuff too.
 In order for my vision to work I needed a way for my enemy sprites to spawn, get across the screen. and then delete themselves.
 This was one of the harder parts.
 While I remembered making a despawner box from the previous quarter, I had forgotten the exact steps.
 So I asked ChatGPT.

 <img src="/assets/despawner1.png">

-While this was all useful information which helped jog my caffeine-addled college brain, I needed a bit more.
+Although this was all useful information which helped jog my caffeine-addled college brain, I needed a bit more.
 So I asked for specifics.

 <img src="/assets/despawnerr2.png">